-To do so, our algorithm first computes the {\em marginal capacity per unit carbon} in each time interval $i$ by normalizing the $MC$ curve with carbon cost $c_i$ in that interval (line~\ref{algline:marg-carb}).\footnote{If the application has multiple marginal capacity curves, the one corresponding to the execution phase in time slot $i$ is chosen.} That is, the marginal capacity per unit carbon in time interval $i$ is simply ${MC_m}/c_i, MC_{m+1}/c_i, ..., MC_{M}/c_i$.
+\RestyleAlgo{ruled} \newlength{\textfloatsepsave} The aforementioned carbon scaling problem is a marginal allocation problem of discrete resources, which is known to yield an optimal solution in many cases \cite{ greedy_optimal}.
+Our greedy \texttt{Carbon Scaling Algorithm}, detailed in Algorithm \ref{alg:proposed_algorithm}, builds on the algorithm and theoretical results in~\cite{greedy_optimal}.
+We provide the requirements and the optimality proof of our greedy \texttt{Carbon Scaling Algorithm} in appendix \ref{app:optimality}.
+The Algorithm, first computes the {\em marginal capacity per unit carbon} in each time interval $i$ by normalizing the $MC$ curve with carbon cost $c_i$ in that interval (line~\ref{algline:marg-carb}).\footnote{If an application has multiple marginal capacity curves, we select the one for the execution phase in time slot $i$.} That is, the marginal capacity per unit carbon in time interval $i$ is ${MC_m}/c_i, MC_{m+1}/c_i, ..., MC_{M}/c_i$.
 The greedy algorithm then iteratively and incrementally allocates server capacity to various time slots in order of decreasing {\em marginal capacity per unit carbon} (lines~\ref{algline:greedy-start}-\ref{algline:greedy-end}).
-In each iteration, it chooses the interval $i$ from [1, n] such that allocating incremental server capacity to that time slot maximizes the work done per unit carbon (i.e., chooses the interval with the greatest $MC_j/c_i$ across all intervals).
-After allocating server capacity to that interval, it iteratively determines the next interval where allocating additional server capacity yields the next highest work done per unit carbon, and so on.
+For each iteration, the algorithm chooses the interval $i$ from [1, n] such that allocating incremental server capacity to that time slot maximizes the work done per unit carbon (i.e., chooses the interval with the greatest $MC_j/c_i$ across all intervals).
+After allocating server capacity to that interval, it iteratively determines the next interval where allocating additional server capacity yields the next highest work done per unit of carbon.